- 1 Who are they?

 - A domestic terrorist (Floyd Lee Corkins) even used their mislabelling of the FRC (Family Research Council) as justification to go in and shoot up the place.

 - Imagine a right-wing group that went around “monitoring” anyone that didn’t pass their conservative litmus tests, then labeled them as “hate groups”, tried to delegitimize them or get them fired from their jobs, and some of their followers went and committed acts of violence in their name.
+That their "hate map" was a tool not to stop hate, but promote it: just against the other side.
 That’s what SPLC (Southern Poverty Law Center) does, just from the extreme left point of view.
 Then they exclude organizations like Black Lives Matters from being a hate group, despite far more acts of violence than happened in right wing organizations they list.

 A few years ago Floyd Lee Corkins was volunteering at a center for gay, lesbian and transgender people.
 He read in the SPLC list of hate groups that the Family Research Council was one — so he took a handgun, two extra magazines of ammunition and sandwiches from Chick-fil-A to smear in the faces of his victims, and opened fire at the local FRC office.
 Fortunately he only hit one security guard who disarmed and apprehended him.
 If a conservative had done that after a sermon in a church, or based on anything a conservative group said, they’d be listed as a domestic terrorist organization by SPLC.